IU-PR/Capstone_project/content/docs/Groups/LearnQuest/Week_3.md

 - Implement testing in backend
 - Making sure the frontend and backend integrations are more seamless.
 - Implement GitHub's build tools to effectively monitor successful deploying.

+{{< hint danger >}}
+**Feedback**

+**Prototype Features**<br>
+Where are the features ?
+Please write everything requested in the report or leave a link for quick access.

+**User Interface**<br>
+AMAZING!!!
+Very nice design.
+But did you test it with users ?

+**Challenges and Solutions**<br>
+Good!, but seems like not depending changes you faced.
+Which I hope it’s true

+Another example of challenges are you might face:

+- Testing and Quality Assurance: Finding and fixing bugs can be time-consuming and expensive, especially if testing is not well planned.
+- User Experience: Designing intuitive and easy-to-use interfaces is not straightforward and needs continuous refinement based on user feedback.
+- Technical debt: Rapid development or lack of proper design may lead to poor quality code, making future changes harder.
+- Integration problems: It's often challenging to integrate different components, especially when they're developed by different teams or use different technologies.
+  **Next Steps**<br>
+  Good.
+You should relay think of testing (Usability testing)

+**Overall**<br>
+Good report, you should focus more on finalising the project. and test it with real users.

+**Grade<br> 4.5/5**

+_Feedback by Moofiy_
+{{< /hint >}}